Families of Boeing crash victims renew push for FAA changes - WTMJ

 Michael Stumo said the email made him more certain that top FAA officials, particularly the head of the agency’s safety office, must go.
 The couple and their son asked Buttigieg to remove at least four officials including Dickson and the head of the FAA’s aviation safety office.

+A Transportation Department spokesperson said Buttigieg expressed his sympathy to the family and believes the FAA needs to put in effect changes that Congress made last year in its oversight of aircraft manufacturers.

-The Transportation Department and the FAA declined to comment.
-So did the FAA, other than pointing to previous comments including a video Dickson made in November, when he announced the end of the 20-month grounding of the Max.
+The FAA referred to previous comments including a video Dickson made in November, when he announced the end of the 20-month grounding of the Max.
 Dickson said changes demanded by his agency fixed the problems that played a role in the crashes, and added that he was “100% comfortable with my family flying on it.”

 In December, Congress approved changes in FAA’s process for certifying new planes.
 The FAA will still rely on Boeing engineers to make critical safety assessments, but will be able to choose those employees and communicate directly with them.